CanadaSOSED/portal/wp-content/plugins/wc-product-customer-list/readme.txt

 You can reorder the columns by dragging them and dropping them in the order you want.
 The browser will remember your selection.

+= What are the available hooks? =

+There is currently only one hook, that enables you to add content after the “email all customers” button.
+To use it: add_action( 'wpcl_after_email_button' , ‘your_function_here’, 10 , 1 );

 == Screenshots ==

 1. The customer list in the product edit page.
 2. The settings page.

 == Changelog ==

+= 2.5.1 =
+* Added hook “wpcl_after_email_button” to display content after the email button.
+* Fixed variation display.

 = 2.5.0 =
 * Fixed issue where the email list would be incomplete.